projectdiscovery/nuclei/v2/pkg/protocols/multi/README.md

 ### Execution
-when multi protocol template is executed , all protocol requests present in Queue are executed in order and dynamic values extracted from previous protocols are passed to next protocol in queue this is done by adding extracted `internal:true` values to `dynamicValues`
+when multi protocol template is executed , all protocol requests present in Queue are executed in order and dynamic values extracted are added to template context.

 - Protocol Responses
 apart from extracted `internal:true` values response fields/values of protocol are added to template context at `ExecutorOptions.TemplateCtx`